Loft: Church architecture

 Some churches have a choir loft, where the singers stand or sit during services.
 Sometimes the church organ is located in an organ loft, which may or may not have space for musicians apart from the organist.
 Churches may also contain triforiums with projecting watching-lofts.

 Loft conversions

 It is fairly common to convert all or part of a home into a loft to create an extra room in order to prevent needing to move to a new house.
 The most common additions are an extra bedroom or study.
 The attic area of a building tends to be unused, but when converted can add a large amount of floor space.

 Pigeon loft

-Housing for domestic pigeons are often called pigeon lofts.
+Housing for domestic pigeons is often called a pigeon loft.
 Pigeon lofts consist of a large cage or aviary and sometimes a nest box.
-They were a traditional amenity, now usually abandoned or repurposed in the palaces of nobility and commercial buildings that predate telegraphy.
+They were a traditional amenity, now usually abandoned or repurposed, in the palaces of nobility and commercial buildings that predate telegraphy.